🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 });

-See GraphQL Harness for more examples.
+GraphQL Harness

 Execution and Incremental Delivery

-import { execute, experimentalExecuteIncrementally } from 'graphql';
++ import { experimentalExecuteIncrementally } from 'graphql';

-const result = await experimentalExecuteIncrementally({
+const result = await experimentalExecuteIncrementally({ schema, document });

 if ('initialResult' in result) {